Former U.S. Attorney General (DOJ)Resigned: 11-07-2018

 Who is Jeff Sessions?

 Jeff Sessions set the administration’s law enforcement priorities from February 2017 to his resignation in November 2018.
-But Jeff Sessions’s anti-immigration policies live on, particularly in government efforts to keep Latin American immigrants from entering and staying in the United States.
+But Jeff Sessions’s anti-immigration policies lived on, particularly in the Trump-Pence administration's efforts to keep Latin American immigrants from entering and staying in the United States.
 Before joining the administration, Jeff Sessions had a long record of bias against immigrants, racial prejudice, attacks on reproductive rights, and hostility to protecting the right to vote.
 As a senator, Sessions voted six times to block people from health care services at Planned Parenthood.

 “I firmly believe that Roe v.
 Wade and its descendants represent one of the worst, colossally erroneous Supreme Court decisions of all time.”